zawadneak/react-fastfeet/README.md

 $ yarn start
 ```

-After that you can access the page in yout localhost:3000
+After that you can access the page in your localhost:3000

 ## :scroll: License